Azure/bicep-registry-modules/avm/res/compute/disk-encryption-set/README.md

 # Disk Encryption Sets `[Microsoft.Compute/diskEncryptionSets]`

-> ⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️
->
-> - Only security and bug fixes are being handled by the AVM core team at present.
-> - If interested in becoming the module owner of this orphaned module (must be Microsoft FTE), please look for the related "orphaned module" GitHub issue [here](https://aka.ms/AVM/OrphanedModules)!

 This module deploys a Disk Encryption Set.
 The module will attempt to set permissions on the provided Key Vault for any used user-assigned identity.

 ## Navigation